Skip to content

 Sugar cubes and wine vineyard.

-The Sweet Tooth About Zero Sugar/Sugar Free Wine
+The Sweet Tooth About Sugar Free Wine

 Technically, there is no such thing as sugar free wine.
 Grapes naturally contain sugar, which is used to make wine.
 So, the short answer is no, but the longer answer is - it depends on who is asking.